Constitution of North Carolina

-The Constitution of the State of North Carolina governs the structure and function of the state government of North Carolina, one of the United States; it is the highest legal document for the state and subjugates North Carolina law.
-All U.S. state constitutions are, according to the United States Supreme Court, subject to federal judicial review; any provision can be nullified if it, in the view of a majority of the Justices of the Supreme Court, constituted from time to time, conflicts with the US Constitution or any federal law pursuant to the Constitution, even if the identical language was previously upheld as valid by the court.
+The Constitution of the State of North Carolina governs the structure and function of the state government of North Carolina, one of the U.S. states; it is the highest legal document for the state and subjugates North Carolina law.
+(Like all U.S. state constitutions, it is still subject to federal judicial review.)

 The first North Carolina Constitution was created in 1776 after the American Declaration of Independence.
 Since the first state constitution, there have been two major revisions and many amendments.
 The current form was ratified in 1971 and has 14 articles.

 The three constitutions North Carolina has had are: